Here's information on the different faith communities in Glasgow for visitors to the city.

 Glasgow Jewish Representative Council

 Glasgow's Jewish Community has around 40 active organisations including 5 synagogues (orthodox & reform), kosher eating facilities, and a range of social, cultural and educational facilities and events.
-Visit their interim website for more information.
+Visit their website for more information.